RH-sdavey/sean-might-help-you/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/5388013f-ceda-4ecc-95fe-187dee925433/deploy-status)](https://app.netlify.com/sites/swhy/deploys)

 ## Hello!

 This is the github repo for https://swhy.netlify.com/ (Sean Will Help You) A free linux tutorial website run by Sean.
 I have lots of ideas for tutorials and learning paths for users, now all I need is time/help to build it.

 - If you want to report a bug/feaure about the site, use the issues tab above
-- You can also create a task in the projct page above
+- You can also create a task in the project page above
 - If you can help me out with creating content I would appreciate that
-- I will be putting contribution info in the wiki when I get a chance
+- I will be putting contribution info in the wiki when I get a chance *edit* see [here](CONTRIBUTING.md) for details how to contribute
 - I wont be taking any money through advertisements for the site, but may consider patreon in the future for donations